 Because the reuse of treatment effluents in the drinking water production process may result in microbiological contamination of the treatment media, the Agency may be consulted on projects to authorise water purification processes using these methods.

 In 2014, ANSES published a method for analysing health risks linked to the recycling of washing effluents in order to help applicants to prepare their authorisation application dossiers and to help the regional health agencies in the expert assessment of these applications.
-The opinion and report were revised in June 2017 (in French).
+The opinion and report were revised in June 2017 (PDF) (in French).

 Recycling of treated wastewater

 Treated wastewater is recycled in certain countries where there is a shortage of water resources (particularly the Maghreb countries, Israel, Australia and the United States).
 In France this is considered to be an interesting alternative for irrigating crops or watering green spaces.
 This practice would preserve water resources, especially during unfavourable weather conditions (prolonged drought) or in areas with limited availability of water resources for the different uses.

 However, since urban wastewater treated by sewage plants contains various pathogenic microorganisms and potentially toxic organic and mineral chemicals, the conditions for its reuse for irrigating crops or watering green spaces are governed by a regulatory framework in order to prevent potential health risks associated with this practice.

 In 1991, a structural proposal was made by the French High Council for Public Health (CSHPF).
 Based on this, the authorities drew up a draft regulation and submitted it for an opinion to the French Food Safety Agency (AFSSA).
 In 2008, the Agency issued an initial opinion regarding the health risks for humans and animals of oral route exposure to treated wastewater used for agricultural irrigation or watering.